 Ten tips to help you thrive financially in 2016:

-1. Try living with less wants and focus on your needs.
+1. Try living with fewer wants and focus on your needs.
 You may want the newest gadget now, but waiting and resisting the temptation to splurge might help you avoid spending your hard earned money on a fad that you may have little interest in later.

 2. Cash only method may work for you!
 Try putting the plastic down.
 By not charging to your credit cards you can avoid unnecessary interest fees or other potential charges that by using a cash only method you can avoid altogether.